Help in your language

 If your overseas driver licence or permit is not in English, you will need an accurate English translation.
 The NZ Transport Authority (NZTA) website has a list of authorised translation services and other acceptable options.

 If the documents supporting the qualifications you have gained outside New Zealand are not in English, you will need to provide a translation of them.
 The New Zealand Qualifications Authority has details and a list of recommended translation services.

-Documents required for citizenship applications that are not in English must be translated.
-The Department of Internal Affairs (DIA) website has a list of approved translation services.
+Documents needed for citizenship applications that are not in English must be translated.
+The Department of Internal Affairs (DIA) Translation service can do this for you.